-The Big Catch Up: Health Communications team encourages routine childhood vaccinations in Santa Clara County
+The Big Catch Up: Increasing routine childhood vaccinations in Santa Clara County

 Since the beginning of the COVID-19 pandemic, vaccination rates among school-age children, including for vaccine-preventable diseases like measles and whooping cough, have fallen in the United States.
 While some of this can be attributed to children missing regular checkups with health care providers during the early days of the pandemic, misinformation and disinformation about vaccines—particularly COVID-19—may be fueling this continued decline in vaccination rates.
 Recent CDC data indicate that the percentage of kindergarteners vaccinated against measles, mumps, and rubella (MMR); diphtheria, tetanus, and acellular pertussis (DTaP); and varicella—all required for school entry—declined from 95% in 2019–2020 to 93% in 2021–2022, under the required level to prevent community transmission of some of these viruses.
 (1)